 That’s good information as we have our first ever garden in progress (wish us luck!) and we have been receiving produce boxes as well.
 So, you can sure we will be using whatever greens we have on hand to make this quiche and we’ll be making it often.

 You may remember that Son eats both gluten free and dairy free.
-I’m happy to tell my dairy-free readers that I even made dairy-free versions of this quiche and my original crustless quiche recipe using homemade cashew cream (a recipe which I will share in the near future), a dash of nutritional yeast, and a very small amount of Follow Your Heart Parmesan cheese.
+I’m happy to tell my dairy-free readers that I even made dairy-free versions of this quiche and my original crustless quiche recipe using homemade cashew cream, a dash of nutritional yeast, and a very small amount of dairy-free Parmesan cheese.
 The resulting quiches were a hit!

 Gluten-Free, Dairy-Free Crustless Quiche